jjmaestro/bazel_version_utils/README.md

 Bazel module to work with version schemes and version requirement specifications.

-It currently supports [semantic versions], as well as semantic version requirement specifications such as [NPM-style `node-semver` `Ranges` syntax].
+It currently supports [semantic versions] and [Postgres versions], as well as semantic version requirement specifications such as [NPM-style `node-semver` `Ranges` syntax].

 Ideally, it will eventually expand to support additional versions (e.g. [Debian versions] and [Debian version requirements].